ubccr/xdmod/docs/cloud.md

 If you choose to use the generic file format for ingesting event data each event being tracked should create a JSON record with the following attributes.
 The formatting below is purely for readability.
 When adding events to your json log file there should only be line breaks between each event record, not each attribute in the event record.

 ### Special Notes
-- The instance_type attribute is a JSON Object with details of instance type for the VM this event occurred on
+- The instance_type attribute is a JSON Object with details of the instance type for the VM this event occurred on.
-- The block_devices attribute is a JSON object that lists information about block storage devices attached to this VM when then event occurred.
-If multiple storage devices are attached the should each be listed here
+- The block_devices attribute is a JSON object that lists information about block storage devices attached to this VM when the event occurred.
+If multiple storage devices are attached the should each be listed here as a separate JSON object.

 ```json
 {